ramyrams/.NETStack/CSharp/C#LanguageBasics.md

 ```

 # ReadOnly
+* Runtime
+* Slow
+* Type Restrictions: none
+* Scope: Instance or Static
-ReadOnly Value is evaluated at run time.
+* ReadOnly Value is evaluated at run time.
-ReadOnly can be either initialized in declaration or in the constructor
+* ReadOnly can be either initialized in declaration or in the constructor
-ReadOnly cannot change the value once constructor is called.
+* ReadOnly cannot change the value once constructor is called.
-ReadOnly can be used with any data type
+* ReadOnly can be used with any data type
-ReadOnly constants can have any access modifier
+* ReadOnly constants can have any access modifier
-ReadOnly property can be change by using reflection
+* ReadOnly property can be change by using reflection

 ```cs
 public class Const_VS_Readonly